royaltm/spectrusty-tutorial/step1.md

 }
 ```

-Well, I think that's already enough for this step.
-More models will come in the future and we'll extend the `run` function yet many times over, that's for sure.
-Just stay with me a little longer.
+I think that's enough for this step.
+More models will come in the future, and we'll extend the `run` function yet many times over, that's for sure.
+Just stay with me for a little bit longer.

 ### Example